 Financial help for students with dependent children

-You can find information about the financial help available to UEA students, including help for students with dependent children, within the Dean of Students' section of our site.
+You can find information about the financial help available to UEA students, including help for students with dependent children, within the Student Support Service section of our site.

 Norfolk County Council Children's Services